Anno-Wiki/icc2-wiki/content/formatter.md

 metaDescription: "Introduction to the ICC formatter"
 ---

 The formatter for ICC2 is the entry point.
-It formats markdown files into json files composed of
+It formats specially marked files into json files composed of

 1. A "text" file, an array of dictionaries containing a block of text and meta information like offset, index, etc.